chrisbartow/textbattleroyale/README.md

 Requires Node.JS, tmi.js, and SQLite Module.

 Copy the config-example.json to config.json and update with your bot username, OAuth token, and channel name.

-Better details coming soon.
+Setting overlay to true will start an http server to show statistics as a stream overlay.

 ## Usage